 Ingredients like black beans, chickpeas and lentils are tasty, filling and full of important nutrients.
 You can add them to bulk out nearly any dish or make them the star in a tasty bean chili or taco.

 It’s cheaper to buy dried beans and legumes but ask yourself if you’re really going to spend hours cooking them from scratch.
 While they can be frozen once cooked, it might seem like too much effort and you could end up never using them!

 Tinned beans and legumes can be cooked up in minutes and some can be eaten raw.
 Likewise, tins of soup, tuna and sweetcorn are incredibly useful.

-Sauces and dips make most meals taste better, so make sure you have the key ingredients
+3. Make sure you have the key ingredients

 It’s easy to make a tasty sauce with chopped tomatoes or passata, but on busy days you just might not have time.
 It’s useful to have some jars of good quality tomato sauce, pesto and curry to make a quick and easy meal.